Smoked Turkey Corn Soup

 3. Can I make this without a pressure cooker?

 Absolutely.
-Simmer the turkey neck and split peas on the stovetop for 45 to 60 minutes.
-You will know they are ready when the peas have fully broken down and the broth looks thick and golden.
+Add the turkey neck and split peas to a large pot and simmer for 45–60 minutes.
+They are ready when the split peas have fully broken down and the broth looks thick and golden.

 4. Can I freeze this soup?